 3. One of my labia is larger than the other.
 Is this normal?

 As with the breast, the same applies here.
 YES!
 One of the reasons it is so important to bring young girls to a meet and greet with their ob/gyn between the ages of 13 and 15 is so that a discussion can be had about anatomy, and what’s considered normal/abnormal.
 Knowledge is power.
 Self love and acceptance begins at a very early age.
 Learning early on about the magnificence and beauty of the female body would certainly help to alleviate issues with body image and self consciousness that often affect our youth and women in general, regardless of age.

 4. Is sex supposed to hurt?

 I see so many women suffering through sex because they feel like they are supposed to as part of their “wifely” or “partner” duties.
 Girl, you better recognize!
-Recognize that sex is supposed to be fun, pleasurable, hot, and so on and so forth.
+Recognize that sex is supposed to be fun, pleasurable, hot, something you’d want and expect to see when viewing SEX FREE HD and so on and so forth.
 If sex is painful for you there needs to be an investigation as to why.
 If you aren’t lubricating enough, Astroglide certainly has you covered in that department with a lube for every occasion.

 Perhaps something else is going on like vaginitis?
 Vaginitis, whether it be yeast or bacterial vaginosis, are common infections that can cause painful sex.
 Certainly other sorts of infections such as gonorrhea, chlamydia, etc, could be ruled out if you are at risk.